5dlabs/agent-docs/docs/.taskmaster/docs/task-6/prompt.md

   - Push to the remote feature branch and monitor the GitHub Actions workflow (`.github/workflows/build-server.yml`) until it is green.
   - Require the deployment stage to complete successfully before creating a pull request.
   - Only create the PR after the workflow is green and deployment has succeeded; otherwise fix issues and re-run.

+## Pull Request Requirement (Automatic)
+- After all gates pass (fmt, clippy pedantic, tests) and deployment succeeds, automatically submit a pull request for this task.
+- The PR must include:
+  - Summary of changes and explicit statement that JSON-only Streamable HTTP is enforced, SSE disabled, GET 405
+  - Evidence of passing `cargo fmt --check`, `cargo clippy -D warnings -W clippy::pedantic`, and `cargo test`
+  - Link to CI run showing green status and successful deployment
 ## Worktree and Parallel Branching (Required for parallel tasks)

 - Use Git worktrees to isolate this task's working directory and feature branch to avoid conflicts with other tasks running in parallel.